-By EDWARD JAY EPSTEIN eastern flank of NATO, and that ultimately to "protect" the sizable Turkish minority The House of Representatives may involves the security of Greece.
-Congress- from the group of terrorists that assumed have inadvertently altered the balance of men who voted to override these strategic control of Cyprus in the coup. when, in a fit of moral indignation inspired clear confrontation with the Soviet Union in which Greece, Turkey and Great Britain considerations may have believed that de- .)
-Turkey had the right to intervene as it tente has advanced to the point where nu- did under the 1960 "Treaty of Guarantee"! hy a handful of Congressmen, it voted last is improbable-and may therefore con- all pledged the integrity of the constitution
+have inadvertently altered the balance of men who voted to override these strategic control of Cyprus in the coup. power in the Middle East and critically diminished Israel's chances for survival when, in a fit of moral indignation inspired clear confrontation with the Soviet Union in which Greece, Turkey and Great Britain

+The House of Representatives may involves the security of Greece.
+Congress- from the group of terrorists that assumed considerations may have believed that de- . ) Turkey had the right to intervene as it tente has advanced to the point where nu- did under the 1960 "Treaty of Guarantee" hy a handful of Congressmen, it voted last is improbable-and may therefore con- all pledged the integrity of the constitu-